smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 ### **2.1 - The Navbar** ###

 For the Navbar i decided to use a Materialize mobile collapse navbar.
-I chose this option because i wanted the Navbar to be responsive on all screen sizes and the Materialize mobile collapse navbar offers this function.
+I chose this option because i wanted the Navbar to be responsive on all screen sizes and the Materialize mobile collapse navbar offers this function in a quick and easy way.

 <!-- ![Image of Navbar](assets/readme-images/navbar.png) -->